adebayo10k/dev-webserver-docker-migration/README.md

 ### Browse the site for a bit

-Now you can navigate a browser on your host to `http://localhost:8072`
+Now you can feed this URL to your browsers' address bar: `http://localhost:8072`

 When the containers are running successfully, you can securely access the log data you're generating, from a transient container.
 Issue this command to tell it to spin up, report and spin down: